-From an early age, there were two places where my senses were fully engaged: library and church.
+From an early age, there were two places where at first my senses were fully engaged, library and church.
 Both were on the steepest hill in my town, and I visited each regulary.
-In the quiet and beauty of each place, I was removed from the ordinary, taken away from the drab row houses up and down my narrow street, from the rumble of the train on the elevated rail nearby, from my school with its paved recess yard, gated with a high, black iron fence.
-And so, I entered the silence of these places with a natual reverence for and anticipation of what I would experience in each, with its own purpose and solace.
-It was in these "sanctuaries" that I first imagined things extraordinary beyond time and place.
+In the quiet and beauty of each place, I was removed from the ordinary, taken away from the drab row houses up and down my narrow street, from the rumble of the train on the elevated rail nearby, from my school with its paved recess yard, and gated black iron fence.
+Entering the silence of these places, I felt a natual reverence for and anticipation of what I would experienc-as sanctuaries of solace.

-Then there was a prayer learned in prepartion for first communion.
-Though I no longer participate in organized religion, the last few words of that prayer still come to mind.
-They inspired a thought in me, one I believe with all of my being to this day: "...only say the word, and my soul will be healed."
-Though it was a prayer to God to say the healing word, I felt it was also a revelation that a word/words can heal, and has been proven to me many times over in my life--both my own to others and others' words to me.
-Aren't we, supposedly made "in the image of God," also co-creators, and certainly have the oppotunity to speak and receive words of healing
+There was also a prayer learned in prepartion for communion.
+Though I no longer participate an organized religion, the truth of its final words still and I believe it must have been the first time I remember thinking of meaning..."only say the word, and my soul will be healed."
+It was a revelation that a word can heal, which has been proven to me many times, both through my own words to others and others' words to me.

-Then there was the library, another place of peace and joy, a great castle-like library with its turrets, granite steps leading to the portal--a carved wooden door-- a child could barely pull open.
-Its fairytale appearance was part of the alure of it, and its inner sanctum was no less mysterious than that of the church.
+The library was also a place of peace and imagination.
+The builidng itself was like a castle, with its turrets and long starway to the portal--a carved wooden door-- a child could barely pull open.
+Its inner sanctum was no less mysterious than that of the church.
 To "hear' the silence, to see the shelves stacked with books, waiting to be opened to transport me to everything and everywhere that was not me and my world.
-If I could have described the feeling then, it may have been, “so many books, so little time."
-So little time to make the delightful decisions to bring home only a few each time, mostly choosen by their covers, titles, first few sentences or an illustrations within.
+If I could have described the feeling then, it may have been, “so many books and so little time to make the delightful decisions to bring home only a few each time, mostly choosen by their covers, titles, first few sentences or an illustrations within.

 I related to her experience of being a young girl, as she wrote of experiences, feelings and thoughts about relationships with family, here inner life-- from a girl my own age.
 She had such insights and tender feelings.
 A figure from the past she was, yet a signficant part of my present, and an inexplicable sense that she was also a “future person.”
 From her, I also took in what is most noble and true about being human, in her words: But, it was also where I first learned about the Holocaust.